 The Rubicon Forest

 This article has been developed from information contained in Rails to Rubicon (2nd Edition), Peter Evans (2009).
 Peter has been generous with his help in putting together both this article and the attached map of sawmills and tramlines.
+This map is designed to give you a picture of the location of sawmills and tramlines and, therefore, the extent of harvesting operations in the first half of the 1900s.
+For more precise navigation to specific locations you should use the maps in Peter's book.
 There is also a video available, produced by Peter, via the link below.
 Unless otherwise indicated all quotes are from Peter's book.

 "The Rubicon Forest is situated on the northern fall of the Great Dividing Range approximately one hundred kilometres northeast of Melbourne.
 The nearest township of any size is Alexandra which, with the coming of the railway in 1909, became the focus of the timber industry in the region.
 The forest covers the Blue, Middle, Royston, and Torbreck Ranges.
 This high, wet forest is the home of vast stands of Mountain Ash (Eucalyptus regnans) and Alpine Ash or Woollybutt (E. delegatensis).
 Other species of commercial value are Messmate (E. obliqua), Shining Gum (E. nitens) and Manna Gum (E. viminalis).
 Early photographs of the forest show a sparse understorey of bracken and snow grass, quite different from the thick undergrowth present in most parts ofthe forest today."

-"In May 1905, Messrs Clark and Kidd of Grant Street, Alexandra, applied for a sawmill site in the Rubicon Forest.
-The site was on the left (now Royston) branch of the Rubicon River, four miles upstream from the nearest cleared land therefore deep in the bush."
+"In May 1905, Messrs Clark and Kidd of Grant Street, Alexandra, applied for a sawmill site in the Rubicon Forest."

 "In the company of Arthur Kidd, Inspector of Forests Daniel Ingle1 assessed the area for which Clark and Kidd's application was made, reporting: We spent the whole day riding through the forest.
 I don't think that there is a better quality timber anlwhere in the state.
 Personally, I cannot see how it can be made profitable unless the railway is extended from Alexandra Road, as the mill would be eighteen miles from a loading station and there are two stiff hills to climb."